 Informational only.
 Not medical advice.INFORMATIONAL PLATFORM ONLY — NOT MEDICAL ADVICE, DIAGNOSIS, OR TREATMENT

-Dihexa (PNB-0408) is a small-molecule hexapeptide-like analog of angiotensin IV developed at Washington State University by the Harding/Wright group as a preclinical candidate for Alzheimer's disease and cognitive decline.
-It is NOT FDA-approved and has never been tested in human clinical trials.
-The often-quoted claim that it is 'roughly ten million times more potent than BDNF' refers to EC50 comparisons in an in vitro dendritic spine assay, not clinical efficacy.
+Dihexa (PNB-0408) is a small-molecule, hexapeptide-like analog of angiotensin IV developed at Washington State University as a preclinical candidate for Alzheimer's disease and cognitive decline.
+It is not FDA-approved and has never been tested in humans.
+The frequently-quoted 'ten million times more potent than BDNF' figure refers to an in-vitro dendritic-spine EC50 comparison, not clinical potency.

-Dihexa binds with high affinity to hepatocyte growth factor (HGF) and facilitates HGF/c-Met receptor dimerization and activation at otherwise subthreshold HGF concentrations, downstream of which it drives dendritic spine formation and hippocampal synaptogenesis.
-It does not appear to act through classical angiotensin (AT1/AT2/AT4/IRAP) receptors despite being derived from angiotensin IV.
-The compound was designed for oral bioavailability and blood-brain barrier penetration; the HGF/c-Met pathway it engages is the same pathway that c-Met proto-oncogene signaling uses in peripheral tissues.
+Dihexa binds with high affinity to hepatocyte growth factor (HGF) and facilitates HGF/c-Met receptor dimerization at otherwise subthreshold HGF concentrations, downstream of which it promotes dendritic spine formation and hippocampal synaptogenesis.
+It does not appear to act through classical angiotensin receptors despite being derived from angiotensin IV, and was designed for oral bioavailability and blood-brain-barrier penetration.

 Aggregated from 4 lab-verified Certificates of Analysis uploaded directly by labs.
 Purity averages exclude values outside [50%, 100%] to filter unit-misreads.